-- Specific messages — including receipts and flight notifications — can be sent beyond the 24-hour mark.
+- Template messages, such as receipts, flight notifications and tagged generic template, can be sent beyond the 24-hour mark.

 - As always, a person must initiate contact with a business or developer, such as by clicking on the “Get Started” button in the welcome screen, clicking on a "Send to Messenger" plugin, or sending a message.
 People continue to have the option to block or mute a conversation with a business or developer at any time.